-- Preheat oven to 375F and line 2 baking sheets with parchment paper or silpat liners.
+- Preheat the oven to 375F and line 2 baking sheets with parchment paper or silpat liners.

 - Bake until the cookies are light golden brown on the edges and look ever so slightly doughy in the center, about 10 to 12 minutes, rotating the trays once halfway through cooking.

-- Cool for 5 to 10 minutes on the tray, and then transfer the cookies to a parchment paper-lined surface to finish cooling.
+- Cool for 5 to 10 minutes, on the tray, then transfer to a parchment paper-lined surface to finish cooling.